pbrotoisworo/tweet2map/README.md

 Here are all the existing locations in the location database that feature the Lacson string.
 If there was a matching location, you can simply select by typing the index number.
 For example, if I wanted to use the latitude/longitude information of ESPANA LACSON for my new location then I type in **649**.
 Then I confirm in the next input by pressing Y.

 In this case, there are no matching locations.
 So I type "RESET" without the quotes in order to bring me back to the option page.
 Then I choose 1.
 At this point, use your favorite location software to find this new location.
 I like to use Google maps to look up coordinate information on the internet.
-I type in Espana Loyola which gives me the details below.
+I type in Lacson Loyola which gives me the details below.

 ![3](https://i.imgur.com/kpYNZRH.png)